-It is the policy of this school district to prohibit sexual harassment and student gender discrimination in the schools, at school activities and at events sponsored by the school district.
-To that end, all officers, supervisory personnel, employees and students of the school district shall be given a copy of this policy and training regarding its terms, procedures, protections and penalties.
+It is the policy of this school district to prohibit sexual discrimination involving students in the schools, at school activities and at events sponsored by the school district.
+To that end, all officers, supervisory personnel, employees, and students of the school district shall be given a copy of this policy and training regarding its terms, procedures, protections and penalties.